 SM CODE TSC_SM_2

 Description Application-level detection of permanent failures of TSC acquisition

 Ownership End user

 Detailed implementation This method must detect TSC module permanent failure leading to wrong or missing acquisition of touch sensing events.

 Error reporting Depends on implementation

 Fault detection time Depends on implementation

 Addressed fault model Permanent

 Dependency on MCU configuration None

 Initialization Depends on implementation

 Periodicity Periodic

 Test for the diagnostic Not needed

 Multiple faults protection CPU_SM_0: Periodical core self-test software

-Recommendations and known limitations Due to the nature strictly application-dependent of this solution, no detailed guidelines for its implementation are given here.
-Being not possible a solution fully based on microcontroller resources, leveraging on the contribution from other components of the final system is necessary
+Recommendations and known limitations Due to the strictly application-dependent nature of this solution, no detailed guidelines for its implementation are given here.
+As a solution fully based on microcontroller resources is impossible, it is necessary to leverage on the contribution from other components of the final system.